dvolker/mysql_probe/README.md

 flat text files that xinetd can return quickly for haproxy health checks.

 ## Installation

-Install golang 1.3+ and run ./build which will compile to bin/mysql_probe.
+1. Install golang 1.3+
+2. `go get github.com/haikulearning/mysql_probe`

 ### MySQL configuration
 A user must be created with the following perms: